Loading...

 More Information

-Trauma therapy
+Trauma therapy with

 EMDR stands for Eye Movement Desensitization and Reprocessing and was discovered and developed in the US by Francine Shapiro for trauma therapy.